Practice and procedure

 How to make a complaint or comment about our service

-• in person at any Procurator Fiscal office
+- completing a complaints form in person at any our Procurator Fiscal offices

 Please note that if you contact us by telephone, we might sometimes ask you to make your complaint in writing, by email or letter.
 This could happen if we are unable to clarify the nature of your complaint over the telephone or if your complaint is complex.